aabccd021/mockful-service/README.md

 ## TODO

 - Generate paddle id on sqlite instead of app
-- test paddle id, should fail if not [a-z0-9], currently i think it's wrong and we should use exclude instead
+- test paddle id, should fail if not [a-z0-9], currently i think it's wrong and we should use `NOT GLOB` instead of `GLOB`

 ## LICENCE